-Meal ideas: Guacamole, salsa, tortilla chips, burritos, chilli con carne, enchiladas and of course, a good old bottle of tequila to wash it all down.
+Meal ideas: Guacamole, salsa, tortilla chips, burritos, chilli con carne, enchiladas and of course, a good old bottle of Tequila to wash it all down.

 Meal ideas: It’s best to plan a meal that can be prepared in advance so you don’t miss out on the action.
 Make sure it’s at least three courses to ensure you’ve got time to do all the detecting.

 In fact, chocolate has one of the highest levels of serotonin, but it will only give you a short boost (one or two hours).
-The best way to maintain your happy hormone levels is to eat a balanced diet and make sure you get enough carbs (bread, pasta, rice, potatoes etc), as these provide a steady release of energy.
+The best way to maintain your happy hormone levels is to eat a balanced diet and make sure you get enough carbs (bread, pasta, rice, potatoes, etc), as these provide a steady release of energy.

 Walk to the market to buy the ingredients if you can – it’s cheaper and you get exercise at the same time.
 Or, if you haven’t got the time – or a local market – you could shop online and save time.

+Need to add some novelty to the kids’ winter weekend?
 If you’d rather not brave the cold, get hold of an electric heater, some marshmallows and a sounds of nature CD and set up camp in your living room.
 Tell ghost stories to your kids or snuggle up with your partner to keep warm.